fulup-bzh/AlsaJsonGateway/README.md

 alsa-json-gateway

-* Object: provides an HTTP REST interface to ALSA mixer for HTML5 UI support
+Provides an HTTP REST interface to ALSA mixer for HTML5 UI support.
+The main objective of AJG is to decouple ALSA from UI, this especially for Music Oriented Sound boards like Scarlett Focurite and others.

 * Author: Fulup Ar Foll http://breizhme.net/en/author
 * Demo:   http://breizhme.net/alsajson